richardgill/issue-template-check/docs/rest-api/authentication.md

 The Xata API authenticates users using API keys that provide identity while interacting with a database in a secure manner.
 Below, we'll explore creating a key and then using it to fetch data from the Xata web API.

-To create an API key, follow the instructions in the [API keys](/getting-started/api-keys) conceptual explainer.
+To create an API key, visit the [account settings](https://app.xata.io/settings) page.

 ## Sending an Authenticated Request